GraemeCrawford/notes/kubernetes/AWS-load-balancer.md

 - `kubectl create -f path/to/lb-file`

-# Check that the load balancer has been created on AWS
+### Check that the load balancer has been created on AWS

-Login to AWS > Services > EC2 > Load Balancers
+Login to `AWS > Services > EC2 > Load Balancers`

 Your load balancer should be listed

+Take note of the name of the load balancer

-# Create AWS Route53 route for accessing your app from the internet via your domain name
+### Create AWS Route53 route for accessing your app from the internet via your domain name

+In AWS, select `Services > Route53 > Hosted Zones > your_domain > Create Record Set`

+- Give the record a name, ie. myapp.mydomain.com
+- Select `Alias: yes`
+- From `Alias Target:` Select the name of your Load Balancer
+- Create